What to Pack for Your Antarctica Adventure

 —If you choose to bring your own trekking pole(s), make sure they have covers on the ends so they don’t puncture the Zodiacs.

-- Hairdryers are provided in guest rooms at Alto Andino and Hotel Rey Don Felipe.
+- Hairdryers are provided in guest rooms at all of our accommodations.
 There is also a shared hairdryer available for use on the S/V Australis.

 - Lightweight neck gaiter (included in your pre-departure package)